Chloexf795/cs257/webapp/readme.txt

-AUTHORS: Chloe Xu and Owen Xu
+AUTHORS: Chloe Xufeng and Owen Xu

 DATA:
 This project uses partial Los Angeles crime data from June 2024 to March 2025.